 - Cancellations will be advertised on the Orokonui Ecosanctuary website and facebook page as soon as reasonably possible.

 - The Visitor Centre café will be open from 9.30am and there will be a free cup of soup for all participants at the end

 - Family and friends are welcome to support runners but not follow runners which could cause congestion.
 Entry to the Visitor Centre is free.
 Entry into the Ecosanctuary itself is a discounted $10 per adult and $5 per child.

 - Overall runners: First woman and first man

 - Masters runners: First woman 35+ years old and the first man 40+ years old.

 - Veteran runners: First woman and first man 50+ years old

-- Prize giving will be held 12 noon on the grassland area inside the top of the Ecosanctuary
+- Prize giving will be held at 12 noon at the Visitor Centre